Jude Reyes

 Michael Jude Reyes (born 1955) is an American billionaire businessman, co-chairman (with his brother J. Christopher Reyes) of Reyes Holdings, a beer and food distribution holding company, which includes the Martin-Brower Company, McDonald's's largest distributor.

 Early life

 Jude Reyes was born in 1955 in Washington DC.
 He earned a bachelor's degree from Wofford College.

 Career

 According to Forbes, Reyes has a net worth of $6.8 billion, as of June 2020.

+Political activity

+Reyes contributed $50,000 to Donald Trump's 2020 presidential campaign.

 Personal life

 Reyes is married to Lori Welch Reyes, they have three children and live in Palm Beach, Florida.